jcopperman/QUp/README.md

 Nice-to-haves:

-1. Test automation binding and reporting
-2. QUp as a Jira Plugin
+1. QUp as a Jira Plugin
+2. Test automation binding and reporting
+3. Generate feature files for BDD tools like SpecFlow or Cucumber
-3. Test case importing and exporting
+4. Test case importing and exporting